aenarete/ControlPlots.jl/README.md

-# PyPlotExt
+# ControlPlots

 [![Build Status](https://github.com/aenarete/PyPlotX.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/aenarete/PyPlotX.jl/actions/workflows/CI.yml?query=branch%3Amain)

 ## Introduction

-This package adds the following features to the PyPlot.jl package:
+This package provides the following features:

 - the parameters of the plot commands are stored in a struct and returned
 - this struct can be displayed again or stored in a file and loaded later
 - an oscilloscope-like plot with multiple channels can be created with the `plotx()` function
 - an XY plot can be created with the `plotxy()` function

+## TODO
+- add support for PythonPlot
+- allow changing of the caption
+- the `save()` function should allow storing a plot as jld2, pdf or png file
+- add bode plots

 ## Installation
 ### On Linux